 When you're dealing with significant changes in your gut microbiome, it can be a good idea to go straight to the source with your support.
 Try repopulating your gut with beneficial bacteria by using a premium probiotic like PRO-15.
 The targeted bacterial strains it contains are great for the aspects of health commonly affected by trauma, including your mood, energy levels, and immunity.

-While you're at it, consider including more prebiotic foods in your diet.
+While you're at it, consider including more prebiotic foods and a prebiotic powder supplement in your diet.
 With so many bacteria living within your gut, you’ve got a lot of mouths to feed in order to stay healthy.
 Prebiotic fibers act like a fertilizer for the good bacteria, breaking down into the nutrients that they need to thrive as you begin restoring bacterial balance to your gut.

 The more we learn about the gut, the more it becomes clear that having a healthy balance of bacteria is the keystone for all kinds of health.
 Whether you have a history of trauma or experience stress-related digestive issues, supporting this incredibly important ecosystem is one of the best things you can do for your health and well-being.

 While you can't change the past, you can do a lot to offset any changes that have occurred in your microbiome and create a foundation for a healthier future.

 1. Labus, J.S., Hollister, E.B., Jacobs, J., Kirbach, K., Oezguen, N. . . .
 Mayer, E.A.
 (2017).
 Differences in Gut Microbial Composition Correlate with Regional Brain Volumes in Irritable Bowel Syndrome.
 Microbiome 5(49). doi: 10.1186/s40168-017-0260-z